MarcoMuellner/soccerbot/README.md

 monitored.
 They are also automatically deleted.
 - Live updates for all matches.
 This includes goals, substitutions and cards.
+- Look and feel for match events are configurable via json files
+- Allows the posting of statistics for a competition.
+Currently includes the table as well as the topscorer for a given league.
+- Automated version management.
+You can update the bot from within discord
+- Userlevel management for the bot.
+It allows for certain users to have access to different commandos.

-These are the features available now for v0.1.0, which of course is only a pre version of things to come.
+These are the features available now for v0.3.0, which of course is only a pre version of things to come.
 The final goal for this bot is to make all other soccerbots obsolete.